Your configs deserve

 Is ConfigPig really free?

-100% free for teams up to 10.
+Free for configs. $9/mo to add encrypted secrets.
 Your team will wonder how they shipped products without this.